Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 A backpack is easy (and likely easier than a sack).

-Electronics – Packing list for India
+Electronics: Packing List for India

-Below are some basic electronics to add to your India packing list.
-But don’t forget that India is a subcontinent in itself and has one of the largest capital cities in the world (Delhi) with a huge international airport.
+However don’t forget that India is a subcontinent in itself and has one of the largest capital cities in the world (Delhi) with a huge international airport.

 So if you have forgotten a charging cable or want to buy a plug-in charger it’s readily available all over the country.